Executing SQL in Excel Tool/Template

 I have found several use cases for my team and I to save time and utilize Excel alone for pulling data via SQL, as opposed to running queries in Access, SSRS, SSMS or Toad and then exporting that data into Excel for manipulation and analysis.
 There is not only the benefit of saving time by skipping the export/import process, but also in the ability to build templates/files and save them for quick and easy future SQL pulls.
 The days of needing multiple applications for your SQL pulls to import into Excel are over!

 If you are exceeding the Excel row limit but still want to work in Excel, using Power Pivot can handle this, so you may wish to utilize Power Query instead.
-See my post on utilizing parameters with Power Query here for more information on how to import the data this way.
+Definitely check out my post on utilizing parameters with Power Query here for more information on how to import the data this way.

 I have also found this approach to be useful when pulling data from different sources using the same criteria.
 It saves me lots of time.